Beatrice Muller: Living full-time on Queen Elizabeth 2

 On January 5, 2000, Muller began living full-time on Queen Elizabeth 2.
 Constructed in 1969 for $70 million, the Queen Elizabeth 2 housed 1,600 passengers and 1,000 crew.
 Every year, Queen Elizabeth 2 went on a 108-day world cruise.
 In the world cruise beginning around 2006 or 2007, it visited five continents, 25 countries, and 41 cities, and Muller said her favorite cities to visit were Auckland and Hong Kong.
 For a CBS News Sunday Morning story, host Charles Osgood and his team visited her on the ship in 2000 or 2001.
 After the story raised her profile, passengers recognized and approached her.
 The journalist Steve Kroft profiled her in a January 2004 60 Minutes story.

 Muller lived at first in Queen Elizabeth 2's Stateroom 4068 and later in Stateroom 4062.
 Her room was a 124 sqft interior cabin.
 Beside her room's desk and mirror, Muller placed pictures containing her sons, her husband, and the Indian spiritual master Meher Baba, whom she followed.
 The room was furnished with a color television and tiny stereo.
 She brought with her a laptop computer, clothes, and books.
-The cruise line came up with the costs for sailings in the immediate future, and Muller and a Cunard vice president discussed it every January.
+The passenger line came up with the costs for sailings in the immediate future, and Muller and a Cunard vice president discussed it every January.
 After she received a spreadsheet of the prices, Muller prepaid her cruises by 60 days.
 Following a 45 percent price reduction for using "loyalty bonuses" from having earlier gone on five world cruises, it cost Muller $4,818 per month to live on the ship in 2001.
 She purchased her fare using a travel agent.
 Michael Ellison of The Guardian observed in 2001 that if Muller had stayed in "one of Florida's finest retirement communities", she would have had to pay a monthly fee of $3,300 and an admittance charge of $375,000.
 The base fare covered her meal costs, and she spent additional funds on gambling, outfits, and drinks.